vek03/smart-collect-gestao-de-pontos-de-entrega-voluntaria-para-ongs/README.md

 ---

 ## 📜 Licença
-> Este projeto é distribuído sob a licença MIT.
-Consulte o arquivo LICENSE para mais detalhes.
+> Este projeto é distribuído sob a licença GPL-3.0.
+Consulte o arquivo [LICENCE](LICENSE) para mais detalhes.